andreatitolo/andreatitolo_web/content/event/2023-05-22-icaane/index.md

 publishDate: "2023-05-25T00:00:00Z"
 summary: Talk with Dr. Giulia Iacobucci (Sapienza University) presented at the 13th ICAANE conference at the University of Copenhagen (Denmark).
 Slides made with Quarto and Revealjs.
 tags: []
 title: Geomorphological and geoarchaeological setting of the Lower Mesopotamian Plain.
-The case study of Tell Zurghul archaeological site and its human-environmental interaction.
+The case study of Tell Zurghul archaeological site and its human-environmental interaction
 url_code: ""
 url_pdf: ""
 url_slides: ""